University Medical Center of Southern Nevada

 Part Time

 Position Summary As an academic medical center with a rich history of providing life-saving treatment in Southern Nevada, UMC serves as the anchor hospital of the Las Vegas Medical District, offering Nevada’s highest level of care to promote successful medical outcomes for patients.
 We are home to Nevada's ONLY Level I Trauma Center, Designated Pediatric Trauma Center, Burn Care Center, and Transplant Center.
-We are a Pathway Designated facility by ANCC, and we are on our journey to Magnet status. ***PER DIEM OPPORTUNITIES*** Position Summary: Performs food service and preparatory work including catering duties, serving food and preparing simple food items such as boxed mixes and grill items.
-Job Requirement Education/Experience: Equivalent to graduation from high school and one (1) year of food services experience.
-Licensing/Certification Requirements: Valid Clark County Health District food handler card.
-Additional and/or Preferred Position Requirements PREFERENCE WILL BE GIVEN TO APPLICANTS WHO DOCUMENT THE FOLLOWING: A minimum of one (1) year of cash handling experience in a retail setting OR minimum of six (6) months of grill or short-order cook experience Available to work all shifts, including graveyard, seven (7) days a week, as needed Knowledge, Skills, Abilities, and Physical Requirements Knowledge of: Food and health requirements as governed by federal and state laws and regulations; department and hospital safety practices and procedures; patient rights; infection control policies and procedures; handling, storage, use and disposal of hazardous materials; department and hospital emergency response policies and procedures.
-Skill in: Computing basic mathematical computations including food measurement conversions; applying food preparation techniques; use of computers and cash registers; maintaining proper sanitation in food handling; using kitchen and cafeteria equipment, e.g., ovens, meat slicers and mixers; communicating effectively with a wide variety of people from diverse socio-economic and ethnic backgrounds; establishing and maintaining effective working relationships with all personnel contacted in the course of duties; efficient, effective and safe use of equipment.
-Physical Requirements and Working Conditions: Mobility to work in a typical culinary setting and use standard equipment, use hand and power tools, walk and stand for extended periods of time, vision to read printed materials and VDT screens, and hearing and speech to communicate effectively in oral and written forms.
-Strength and agility to exert up to 50 pounds of force occasionally, and/or up to 20 pounds of force frequently, and/or up to 10 pounds of force constantly to move objects.
-Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions of this classification.
-Per Diem and Temporary Employees are not eligible to receive benefits.
-Closing Date/Time: Continuous
+We are a Pathway Designated facility by ANCC, and we are on our journey to Magnet status.
+Position Summary: Provides care to acutely and critically ill patients, in a highly technical and ongoing monitoring environment.
+These patients are facing life-threatening problems with varying needs, which require extensive medication protocols and therapies.
+Provides direct and individualized nursing care to patients based on the application of scientific nursing principles.
+Job Requirement Education/Experience: Graduation from an accredited school of nursing and meets the requirements as specified in the Nursing Administrative Policy # PP-101.
+One (1) year of recent emergency room or intensive care experience.
+Licensing/Certification Requirements: Current License by the Nevada State Board of Nursing to Practice as a Registered Nurse, and meets the requirements as specified in the Nursing Administrative Policy# PP-101.
+Basic Life support (BLS) certification and Advanced Cardiac Life Support Certification (ACLS) ; PALS or ENPC, Trauma Nurse Core Curriculum (TNCC) and Advanced Burn Life Support (ABLS) at hire or must be completed within 12 months of hire.
+Additional and/or Preferred Position Requirements PREFERENCES WILL BE GIVEN TO APPLICANTS WHO DOCUMENT THE FOLLOWING: Minimum of three (3) years of recent Emergency or ICU RN experience Minimum of two (2) years of recent trauma experience Knowledge, Skills, Abilities, and Physical Requirements Knowledge of: Nursing process (assessment, planning, implementation and coordination of patient care); anatomy and physiology; standards of care; disease process; medical equipment; patient care plan development; patient evaluation and assessment techniques; body mechanics used with ambulating, transferring and repositioning patients; how to use general office equipment including, but not limited to: facsimiles, copiers, telephones and computers; pharmacology and medication administration; Nurse Practice Act; department and hospital safety practice and procedures; patient rights; age specific patient care practices; infection control policies and practices; handling, storage, use and disposal of hazardous materials; department and hospital emergency response policies and procedures.
+Skill in: Implementing nursing process including assessment, planning, implementation and evaluation; working with high risk or critically ill patients; performing invasive nursing procedures associated with area of specialty; developing and implementing education programs associated with specialty; organizing, prioritizing and delegating work; using computers and related software applications; communicating with a wide variety of people from diverse socio-economic and ethnic backgrounds; establishing and maintaining effective working relationships with all personnel contacted in the course of duties; efficient, effective and safe use of equipment.
+Physical Requirements and Working Conditions: Mobility to work in a typical clinical setting and use standard equipment, including stamina to remain standing and/or walk for extended periods of time, and strength to examine and treat varied patients, vision to read printed materials and a VDT screen, and hearing and speech to communicate effectively in person and over the telephone.
+Strength and agility to exert up to 100 pounds of force occasionally, and up to 50 pounds of force frequently, and up to 20 pounds of force constantly to move objects.
+Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions of this classification. #LI-MH1 Per Diem and Temporary Employees are not eligible to receive benefits.
+Closing Date/Time: 7/8/2024 5:00 PM Pacific

 University Medical Center of Southern Nevada Las Vegas, Nevada, United States